AI Agent Skill

 "Form follows function."

 Sullivan believed that the shape of anything—a building, a tool, or a website—should come directly from what it's supposed to do.
-If a feature doesn't serve the user's goal, it shouldn't exist.
+Decoration is not a substitute for purpose.

 Honest Materials: Semantic Structure

 Web 'materials' are HTML tags.
 An interactive element should be a <button>, not a div with an event listener.
-When we use the right tags for the right jobs, our code becomes simpler, more accessible, and easier to maintain.
+Using the right tags for the right jobs results in code that is simpler, more accessible, and easier to maintain.

 A button should look and act like a button: